pushme-pullyou/tootoo13/cookbook/tmp-template/README.md

 ### Using the Script

-* Click the three bars( 'hamburger menu icon' ) to slide the menu in and out
 * Click the Octocat icon to view or edit the source code on GitHub
 * Click on title to reload
 * Press Control-U/Command-Option-U to view the source code